Terms & Conditions

 If any licence or consent of any government or that authority shall be required for the purchase or importation of the Goods by the Purchaser, the Purchaser shall obtain the same as its own expense and if necessary or so required produce evidence of the same to the Seller on demand.

-12.1.4 the Seller reasonably apprehends that any of the events mentioned above is about to occur in relation to the Purchaser and notifies the Purchaser accordingly.
+- the Seller reasonably apprehends that any of the events mentioned above is about to occur in relation to the Purchaser and notifies the Purchaser

 The failure on the part of either party to the Contract to exercise or enforce any rights conferred by the contract shall not be deemed to be a waiver of any such right nor operate so as to bar the exercise or enforcement thereof at any time or times thereafter.

-Any notice required to be given thereunder in writing shall be deemed to have been duly given if sent by pre-paid first class post, telex, fax transmission, email or telegraph addressed to the party concerned at its principle place of business or last known address.
+15.2 Any notice required to be given under these Conditions in writing shall be deemed to have been duly given if sent by pre-paid first-class post, fax transmission, email or any other method that the Seller reasonably determines will provide appropriate notice.

 17 THE GOVERNING LAW

 Any matters of dispute arising between the Seller and the Purchaser shall be settled by reference to the laws of England, and the Purchaser and the Seller shall each be deemed to accept the non-exclusive jurisdiction of the English courts.